The Québec maritime Blog

 Local artisans: A feast for your eyes and taste buds

 Given the region’s geography, it’s not surprising that regional specialties come from the sea and forest.
-Sample delicious seafood delicacies including snow crab, scallops, northern shrimp, sea urchins and Stimpson’s surf clams, along with wild berries, such as cloudberries, strawberries, raspberries and blueberries.
+Sample delicious seafood delicacies including snow crab, scallops, northern shrimp, sea urchins and Stimpson’s surf clams, along with wild berries such as cloudberries, strawberries, raspberries and blueberries.
 You’ll also want to try Labrador tea, which First Nations people drink as herbal medicine to treat ailments such as rheumatism or headaches.

 Where to stay in Côte-Nord

 Côte-Nord offers accommodations for all tastes, including hotels, inns, campgrounds and more.
-If you’re looking for a unique experience, take your pick from treetop cabins, bubbles, yurts, teepees or giant birdhouses!
+If you’re looking for a unique experience, take your pick from treetop cabins, see-through bubbles, yurts, teepees or giant birdhouses!
 Consult our directory to see all your options.

 Further adventures